Things to Do

 Yes, visitors from GB to Northern Ireland can bring and travel in their own vehicle.

 Will visitors be able to rent a car in the Republic of Ireland with their UK driving licence?
-Will visitors from Republic of Ireland be able to rent a car in Northern Ireland?
-If visitors rent a car in the Republic of Ireland will they be able to travel to Northern Ireland?
-If visitors rent a car in Northern Ireland will they be able to travel to the Republic of Ireland?
+Will visitors from the Republic of Ireland be able to rent a car in Northern Ireland?
+If visitors rent a car in the Republic of Ireland, will they be able to travel to Northern Ireland?
+If visitors rent a car in Northern Ireland, will they be able to travel to the Republic of Ireland?

-For visitors wishing to use public train transport, will they have changes in travel between Republic of Ireland and Northern Ireland?
+For visitors wishing to use public bus or train transport, will there be any changes in travel between Republic of Ireland and Northern Ireland?

 On arrival in Northern Ireland from the Republic of Ireland, can I travel unhindered into GB?